Vorinostat and Azacitidine in Treating Patients With Locally Recurrent or Metastatic Nasopharyngeal Cancer or Nasal Natural Killer T-Cell Lymphoma

 Patients with responding disease may continue treatment at the discretion of the principal investigator.
 Cohorts of 3-6 patients receive escalating doses of SAHA until the maximum tolerated dose (MTD) is determined.

 |Official Title:||A Phase I Trial of 5Azacitidine and Suberoylanilide Hydroxamic Acid in Patients With Metastatic or Locally Recurrent Nasopharyngeal Carcinoma and Nasal NK-T Cell Lymphoma|

-- Pharmacokinetics of SAHA in patients with locally recurrent and metastatic nasopharyngeal carcinoma and NK-T cell Nasal Lymphoma [ Time Frame: Days 1 and 14 of course 1 ] [ Designated as safety issue: No ]Performed using a validated high performance liquid chromatography (HPLC) method.
+- Pharmacokinetics of vorinostat in patients with locally recurrent and metastatic nasopharyngeal carcinoma and NK-T cell nasal lymphoma [ Time Frame: 0, 15, 45, 60, 120, 180, 270, 360, and 480 minutes on days 1 and 14 of course 1 ]Performed using a validated high performance liquid chromatography method.
 Maximum concentration (Cmax) and time to Cmax will be read off the curve, terminal T1/2 will be derived using the slope of the terminal portion of the semilogarithmic concentration-time plot, incorporating at least 3 time points in the extrapolation of the curve.
-Area-under-the curve (infinity) of the semilog plot will be estimated using the trapezoidal method, and oral clearance (CL/F) will be derived using Dose/AUC, volume of distribution will be calculated.
+Area-under-the curve (AUC) (infinity) of the semilog plot will be estimated using the trapezoidal method, and oral clearance (CL/F) will be derived using Dose/AUC, volume of distribution will be calculated.